hydrodynamicstability/statquotes/README.md

   - Speculations on the path of statistics.
 In *The Practice of Data Analysis:  Essays in Honor of John W. Tukey*, ed. by D. R. Brillinger, L. T. Fernholz, and S. Morgenthaler.
 Princeton University Press, pp. 175-192.

+- "Are physical scientists and engineers too foolish to recognize the value of statistics?
+I don't think so.
+Rather I think they understand that the basic philosophy that motivates much of the statistics taught in universities is not appropriate for what they do."

+  - G. E. P. Box (2006)

+  - *Improving Almost Anything:  Ideas and Essays*, revised edition.
+Wiley.

 - "Statistics has definitely evolved into a field in which people can do their work without actually seeing and doing applications."

   - William M. Mason (1991)

   - Freedman is right as far as he goes, but there is more, and it's worse.
 Statisticians could help.  *Sociological Methodology*, 21:  337-351.

+- "Although statisics departments in universities are now commonplaace there continues to be a severe shortage of statisticians competent to deal with real problems.
+But such are needed."

+  - G. E. P. Box (1976)

+  - Science and statistics.  *Journal of the American Statistical Association*, 71:  791-799.

 - "Biostatistician:  One who has neither the intellect for mathematics nor the commitment for medicine but likes to dabble in both."